dylanbrams/GameOfLife/README.md

 # GameOfLife

 This is an implementation of Conway's Game of Life simulation.

+It demonstrates that I AM NOT A JAVA PROGRAMMER.
+After watching some videos on Android programming I noted that there are apparently some memory leaks in the code, as well as various issues with how I manage the garbage collector.
+The monkeying around I did to speed things up in the processing algorithm consumed quite a bit of memory because I can't force fast collection and reuse of the individual matrix lines.
+The way to fix this is to rewrite the algorithmic part in native code.
+Or allocate two matricies and swap between them.
+Or consign this bit of code to the compost heap of historical code I've written.

 It takes the screen size available to it and fills it with 1/3 live pixels, based upon a user-input random number.
 It then calculates the next tick repeatedly.